Quetzaly88/Surf_spots_tenerife_PP4/README.md

 ### SURF SPOTS TENERIFE

 A **FULL-STACK web application** that allows users to share, view, and discuss surf spots in Tenerife.
 The platform supports user-generated content, such as surf spots details and community comments.
 It features category-baseed filtering, pagination, and role-based permissions.
-This application is builded using Django framework following the MVC architecture.
+This application is built using Django framework following the MVC architecture.
 The application is mobile-friendly and includes admin moderation tools.

 ---